jamieqianhui/jamieqianhui.github.io/_posts/2019-07-21-Collocations-in-Python.markdown

 nltk.download()
 ```
 This will show the NLTK downloader to choose what packages need to be installed.
 I downloaded `All Collections` for this exercise. <br>
-Next, we need to convert all the output text to its lowercase because 'Rose' and 'rose' will be read as 2 different words.
+Next, we need to convert all the output text to its lowercase because 'Hope' and 'hope' will be read as 2 different words.
 ```python
 # convert output text to lowercase
 output_lower = output.lower()